alexwlchan/python-taskpaper/docs/auto_expiring_deferred.md

             if tag.name != 'defer':
                 continue

-            # If the tag is a defer tag, and we need to
+            # If the tag is a defer tag, and it's today's date or earlier,
+            # we should remove it
             if datetime.strptime(tag.value, '%Y-%m-%d').date() <= today:
                 item.remove_tag(*tag)
 ```